Economic bilateral ties between India and Vietnam

 Free trade agreement and its impact on economic bilateral relations

-Promising sectors for investment in Vietnam
+Promising sectors for Indian investment in Vietnam

-Backed with increased access to markets, favorable investment policies, free trade agreements, economic growth, political stability, low labor costs, and young workforce, Vietnam gives every wise foreign investor a strong reason to invest in the country.
+Backed with increased access to markets, favorable investment policies, free trade agreements, economic growth, political stability, low labor costs, and a young workforce, Vietnam gives every wise foreign investor a strong reason to invest in the country.
 Following are some of the sectors that show great potential for foreign investors to leverage untapped opportunities available in the country:

-Pharmaceutical: Government is actively trying to get Indian pharmaceutical companies to manufacture in Vietnam as the domestic pharmaceutical industry is currently able to meet just 53% of the country’s demand.
+Pharmaceutical: The government is actively trying to get Indian pharmaceutical companies to manufacture in Vietnam as the domestic pharmaceutical industry is currently able to meet just 53% of the country’s demand.
 It represents significant opportunities for Indian investors as India is among the leading global producers of generic medicines supplying 20% of total global demand by volume.

 Tourism: The potential of the tourism industry in Vietnam is largely untapped.
 Considering the country’s bolstered economy and proactive government campaigns, chances for the travel sector to rebound after the pandemic looks very promising.

-Supporting industries: Foreign investors can leverage Vietnam’s assortment of free trade agreements with several countries and gain competitive advantage by allowing products to be exported to these countries with attractive low tariffs.
+Supporting industries: Foreign investors can leverage Vietnam’s assortment of free trade agreements with several countries and gain a competitive advantage by allowing products to be exported to these countries with attractive low tariffs.

 How Cekindo can Assist